What Is COVID-19?

 Schedule Your COVID-19 Vaccine

-To receive the Moderna Vaccine from HealthCore Clinic, you must be a qualifying individual and meet the following requirements.
+To receive the COVID-19 Vaccine from HealthCore Clinic you must meet the following requirements.

 - You can NOT have had a flu shot within 14 days.